pike13inc/booking_platform_integration_example/README.md

 # Intergrating your Membership Aggregator Application with Front Desk

-Note: The code included in this repository is strictly for example purposes only and should not be consdered production ready.
+Note: The code included in this repository is strictly for example purposes only and should not be considered production ready.

 ## Setting up your integration